DracoTheNoob/AINNL/README.md

 network.addLayer(layer);
 ```
 The "(short)0" is the id of the layer, it is 0 because the layer is the first of the network.
+Since we are supposed to use large amount of data in a neural network, to avoid using too many the RAM, short are use and not int.

 ## Adding a first neuron ##
 But now, it's the layer that is empty, let's add a neuron to it :